spear-sim/spear/docs/getting_started.md

 # install the spear Python package
 pip install -e python

-# install OpenCV (this is not a core requirement, but it is used by some of our examples)
+# install msgpack-rpc-python (do this separately from other Python dependencies so we can use a specific commit from the msgpack-rpc-python GitHub repo)
-pip install opencv-python
+pip install -e third_party/msgpack-rpc-python
 ```

 ## Build third-party C++ libraries